xchwarze/flipperzero-firmware-wPlugins/applications/external/marmalade/README.md

-# RF Jammer App by RocketGod ☠️📡
+# RF Marmalade App by RocketGod ☠️📡

-This **RF Jammer App** for the Flipper Zero, made by **RocketGod**, is a powerful tool for jamming across multiple radio frequencies and modulation schemes.
-Below is an in-depth look at each mode, from its technical details to the real-world impact of its jamming strategy.
+This **RF Marmalade App** for the Flipper Zero, made by **RocketGod**, is a powerful tool for marmalade across multiple radio frequencies and modulation schemes.
+Below is an in-depth look at each mode, from its technical details to the real-world impact of its marmalade strategy.

 https://github.com/user-attachments/assets/4a34bc73-d419-480e-bb87-90216eb8a1e0